ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 **Source:** `src/components/ClassicQSplash.tsx`

-- Applies a **subtle blinking animation** to the logo and message as the loading status.
+- Applies a **subtle blinking animation** to the logo and message as the loading status

 ---